fastify/fast-json-stringify/README.md

 - `'20000'`
 - `'2e4'` - _note this will be converted to `2`, not `20000`_
 - `1.5` - _note this will be converted to `1`_

+<a name="arrayprojection"></a>
+#### Array Projection

+V8 13.8 (Node.js 25) added a fast path to `JSON.stringify` that outruns the
+string concatenation `fast-json-stringify` generates.
+It only applies to plain objects with no accessors, no `toJSON` and no `Date` values, so the user's own objects rarely qualify — but the objects `fast-json-stringify` *could* build from them always do.

+On a supporting V8, arrays of two or more items are therefore serialized by projecting each item into a new object holding exactly the schema's properties, already coerced, and handing the resulting array to `JSON.stringify`.
+The output is identical, schema filtering and coercion still apply, and the concatenation path takes over for anything the projection does not model (`anyOf`, `$ref`, `patternProperties`, tuples, deeply nested objects, `BigInt` values, ...).

+The behaviour is detected from `process.versions.v8`.
+Set `arrayProjection` to `false` to always concatenate, or to `true` to project regardless of the running V8 — both produce the same output, so the option only affects speed.

 <a name="unsafe"></a>
 #### Unsafe string